 Reliable Device (1 EP).
 The device’s function is controlled.
 Its malfunction rating is reduced by 2 points for each EP invested.
 This modification also does not increase the malfunction rating.

 Special Movement (1 EP).
-You modify the construct to swim, climb, or fly.
+You modify the construct to swim, climb, or fly (choose one per modification, minimum rarity of Epic for flight).
 See below the speeds granted.

-Proficiency Speed
+Proficiency Speed (choose one speed type)

 +2 -